-Australia is seldom associated in reverence with the production of guitar amplifiers.
-That torch is held by the UK and the US, and to a lesser extent Germany, and has been for decades.
-The monolithic rise of pop music in the States and England in the 60s, and the subsequent attachment of brands to popular artists has seen manufacturers like Vox, Fender and Marshall sitting at the fore of guitar amplification for more than fifty years.
+Australia is rarely associated in reverence with the production of guitar amplifiers.
+That torch is held by the UK and the US, and has been for decades.
+The monolithic rise of pop music in Britain and the States in the 60s, and the subsequent attachment of brands to popular artists has seen manufacturers like Vox, Fender and Marshall sitting at the fore of guitar amplification for more than fifty years.

 For guitarists in Australia, many of these amps that their heroes were blasting revolutionary music through were frustratingly out of reach.
 Taxation fees and other prohibitive costs meant that buying a Vox or Fender was out of the question for most.
 With a gaping whole in the market, it only made sense for enterprising Australian engineers to take up arms and start building amps on their own turf.

 The 60s saw a boom in the manufacture of Aussie tube guitar amps which have since largely become elusive compared to their counterparts across the pond.
 While overseas there was a clear sonic delineation between American and English manufacturers, Australian amps inherited an influence from both camps, resulting in a sort of divided ethos that has since made these amps furiously sought after by guitarists in Australia and around the world.
 Let’s dive into some of the most distinguished forgotten Australian amp manufactures from the 60s.

 We went diving into the hazy history of vintage Australian amps and plucked out three shining examples of short-lived classics which still hold their own today.

 If you’re looking to pick up a vintage Aussie tube amp today, your best bet would probably be to go hunting for a Goldentone.
 Hugely popular amongst Aussie surf pioneers and garage heroes, Goldentone was one of the biggest producers of tube amps in Australia throughout the 60s and 70s.